shivashant25/Nerdio-Lab/Hands-on lab/08-create-server-and-applications.md

 # Lab 8: Create server and application

-## **Overview**

-NMM Partner API allows MSPs to automate various actions in NMM via API that they can do via the NMM portal.
-For examples, MSPs can create & manage host pools, hosts, desktop images all via the API.

 ## Exercise 1: Create server instance

 1. From the NMM portal, Click on **Accounts** *(1)* from the side blade and click on **Manage** *(2)* on your default NMM Account which you created in Lab 1.